3-2-1 Newsletter (4-16-2020)

 This week’s smart habit: Retirement Income Strategy

-You can make a case that deciding on an income strategy is arguably the most important retirement decision to make because it can determine how much money is available to spend and for how long, and how much volatility exists in spending.
+You can make a case that deciding on an income strategy is arguably the most important retirement decision because it can determine how much money is available to spend and for how long, and how much volatility exists in spending.

 Have a Question?
 Want to chat about it?